Request Info about undergraduate study

 This course provides an introduction to the study of the set of integers and their algebraic properties.
 Topics include prime factorization and divisibility, linear Diophantine equations, congruences, arithmetic functions, primitive roots, and quadratic residues.
-(Prerequisites: MATH-190 or MATH-200 or 1055-265 or equivalent course.)
+(Prerequisites: MATH-190 or MATH-200 or equivalent course.)
 Lecture 3 (Spring).

 This course covers numerical techniques for the solution of nonlinear equations, interpolation, differentiation, integration, and the solution of initial value problems.
 (Prerequisites: (MATH-231 and (MATH-241 or MATH-241H)) or MATH-233 or equivalent courses.)
 Lecture 3 (Fall).

 Numerical Linear Algebra